-- DWR is modernizing its organizational structure and utilizing an asset management approach to guide decisions to ensure facilities are maintained and updated in light of aging infrastructure and climate change; - DWR has kept the Commission apprised of its efforts to improve dam safety;

-- DWR has taken significant steps to respond to climate change, including modeling the impacts of climate change on the SWP and planning adaptation strategies for warmer temperatures and more extreme weather conditions - DWR continues to make progress in reducing its greenhouse gas emissions from SWP operations; - DWR efficiently performed repairs to the Lake Oroville flood control and emergency spillways by November 1, 2018, to handle flows of up to 270,000 cubic-feet per second in advance of the 2018-19 rain season; - The cost to date of the Oroville reconstruction and emergency response is \$1.1 billion (\$940 million for reconstruction and \$116 million for emergency response);
+- As California moves forward with sustainable groundwater management, managed aquifer recharge could be an important strategy for improving groundwater storage and recharging depleted aquifers; - DWR is modernizing its organizational structure and utilizing an asset management approach.
+These efforts will help to incorporate aging infrastructure and climate change into decisions regarding maintenance and updating facilities; - DWR has kept the Commission apprised of its efforts to improve dam safety; - DWR has taken significant steps to address climate change, including modeling the impacts and assessing the vulnerability of the SWP to climate change; - Improvements in watershed function, or green infrastructure, could aid in the operation of the SWP.
+Cooperative relationships to manage and monitor watersheds will be important to realizing such improvements; - DWR continues to make progress in reducing its greenhouse gas emissions from SWP operations; - DWR efficiently performed repairs to the Lake Oroville flood control spillway and emergency spillways by November 1, 2018, to handle flows of up to 270,000 cubic-feet per second in advance of the 2018-19 rain season; - The cost to date of the Oroville reconstruction and emergency response is \$1.1 billion (\$940 million for reconstruction and \$116 million for emergency response).